pic

 If you notice swollen, painful joints — and especially if pain strikes the same joint on both sides of your body — don’t wait to seek help.
-Constantine K. Saadeh, MD, FAAAAI, FACP, FACR, Nicole Davey-Ranasinghe, MD, FACP, FACR, and the caring Allergy A.R.T.S. team in Amarillo, Texas, determine if it’s rheumatoid arthritis and begin treatment with medications that can stop the inflammation and put the disease in remission.
+Constantine K. Saadeh, MD, FAAAAI, FACP, FACR, and the caring Allergy A.R.T.S. team in Amarillo, Texas, determine if it’s rheumatoid arthritis and begin treatment with medications that can stop the inflammation and put the disease in remission.
 Early treatment can prevent the bone deformities caused by chronic rheumatoid arthritis.
 Call the office or use online booking today to schedule an appointment and learn more about your treatment options for rheumatoid arthritis.

 Your immune system protects you from harmful substances like viruses and bacteria.
 But autoimmune diseases like rheumatoid arthritis develop when the system overreacts and mistakenly attacks your body’s healthy tissues.